Spaces of Knowledge in Medieval Diagrams

 inkl.
 MwSt. zzgl.
 Versandkosten

-The spatial structure of diagrams can be described in algebraic, geometric, cognitive or semiotic categories.
-Based on the ʻUr-diagramʼ of the Divided Line, as in Platoʼs ʻRepublicʼ, diagrams can be understood as representations of the visible and the intelligible world.
-However, the knowledge thus conveyed is subject to the contingency of material and contextual, i.e. time-specific, circumstances.
+The spatial structure of diagrams can be described in algebraic, geometric, cognitive or semiotic terms.
+Based on the ʻUr-diagramʼ of the Divided Line in Platoʼs ʻRepublicʼ, diagrams can be understood as representations of the visible and the intelligible world.
+However, the knowledge thus conveyed is subject to the contingency of material and contextual, i.e., period-specific circumstances.
 How is the spatial organization of diagrams in medieval manuscripts structured under such conditions?
-The examples dealt with in this essay range from depictions from the late antique ʻCorpus Dionysiacumʼ to the visualizations of the powers of perception and cognition by the Renaissance scholar Charles Bovelles.
-Over the centuries, the spatial disposition of the diagram proves to be an image of a world which, according to the medieval view, was created by a deus artifex with geometric skills.
+The examples dealt with in this essay range from diagrammaric glosses to the late antique ʻCorpus Dionysiacumʼ to visualizations of the powers of perception and cognition by the Renaissance scholar Charles Bovelles.
+Medieval spaces of knowledge encompassed not only the confines of libraries or the extended social networks within which books were written, exchanged, and read; they also took shape on the page, most persuasively in the form of diagrams.

 Bevorstehende Veranstaltungen